 When the runners started to run longer distances, they got more efficient and achieved better endurance.

-LSD (Long Slow Distance) improves your peripheral adaptations, which means increased capillary density, more myoglobin, more mitochondrias, better use of free fatty acids as fuel and larger glycogen stores.
+LSD (Long Slow Distance) improves your peripheral adaptations, which means increased capillary density, more myoglobin, more mitochondria, better use of free fatty acids as fuel, and larger glycogen stores.

 Also, there are probably some neural adaptations that make running more efficient.
 Training at slow speeds has only very little effect on VO2 maximum.

 Arthur Lydiard advocates for more Long Slow Distance training

-But the point is it takes longer to obtain the same result as if you were to do your aerobic training at higher aerobic speed.
+But the point is it takes longer to obtain the same result as if you were to do your aerobic training at a higher aerobic speed.

 If you are a professional runner and all you have to do is to train all day long, you can afford to run five hours, but we couldn’t afford to do that in our days.

 We had to obtain the best possible result in the limited time that we had and the best way to develop aerobic capacity was to train at higher aerobic speed.

 It takes time to build endurance

 Arthur Lydiard believes that these peripheral adaptations explain why the best marathon runners are above 30 years old.
 We see the same thing happening in road cycling where the best riders are between 30 to 35 years old.

 In 1992, people thought she was too old.
-In fact, her shoe company dropped her contract.
+Her shoe company dropped her contract.
 She won the bronze medal.
 Now, that does not mean you should wait till the very last moment to run a marathon.
 I found out years ago, and this is the fundamental concept of my training program, that when I started to train for the marathon, my track time got better.
-This is because of all the long running I started to do.
+This is because of all the long-running I started to do.

 Training principles are the same for cycling

 So how can we use the experiences Arthur Lydiard made in running?
-Well, basically the central and peripheral adaptations are exactly the same in road cycling as in long distance running.
+Well, the central and peripheral adaptations are the same in road cycling as in long-distance running.